ccmlab-ubc/lab-manual/_build/html/_sources/reading-list.md

 (reading-list)=
 # Reading List

+*Note: This list is a collection of papers that have been important to our lab and the field, more broadly.
+While certainly not exhaustive, it provides a good starting point for the projects in our lab.*

 ## Philosophy
 Krakauer, J. W., Ghazanfar, A. A., Gomez-Marin, A., MacIver, M. A., & Poeppel, D. (2017).
 [Neuroscience needs behavior: correcting a reductionist bias](https://doi.org/10.1016/j.neuron.2016.12.041). *Neuron*, 93(3), 480-490.

 Marr, D. (2010). [*Vision: A computational investigation into the human representation and processing of visual information*](http://mechanism.ucsd.edu/teaching/f18/David_Marr_Vision_A_Computational_Investigation_into_the_Human_Representation_and_Processing_of_Visual_Information.chapter1.pdf).
 MIT press.

+## How-to Model
+Blohm, G., Kording, K. P., & Schrater, P. R. (2020).
+[A how-to-model guide for neuroscience.](https://www.eneuro.org/content/7/1/ENEURO.0352-19.2019.short) eNeuro, 7(1).

+Wilson, R. C., & Collins, A. G. (2019).
+[Ten simple rules for the computational modeling of behavioral data.](https://elifesciences.org/articles/49547) eLife, 8, e49547.

+## Reading and writing scientific papers
+Mensh, B., & Kording, K. (2017).
+[Ten simple rules for structuring papers](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005619). *PLOS Computational Biology*, 13(9), e1005619.

+Wallisch, P. (2020).
+[How to Read a Scientific Article: The QDAFI Method of Structured Relevant Gist](https://onlinelibrary.wiley.com/doi/abs/10.1002/9781119155317.ch9). *Critical Reading Across the Curriculum: Volume 2: Social and Natural Sciences*, 152-164.

 ## Reviews of motor learning and motor control